 Anthony is a native-New Yorker and an ICLC paralegal whose interest in immigration law began when he tutored his mother in preparation for her naturalization interview.
 Because he is the child of immigrants, he understands the difficulties of the immigrant experience and the complexities of navigating the legal system.
 Anthony is interested in the specific issues affecting the Spanish-speaking immigrant community.
 He speaks Spanish fluently and hopes to become an attorney specializing in immigration law.
 Prior to joining ICLC in 2015, Anthony served as a volunteer and then paralegal at DEAR Foundation in Raleigh, North Carolina.

 Originally from Romania, Corina is the supervising attorney and has been litigating civil cases in both New York and federal courts since 2010.
 Corina represents individuals in a broad range of immigration matters.
 Corina completed her undergraduate studies in Government and French at Georgetown University and obtained her law degree from Fordham University School of Law.
 In law school, Corina was a student in the Immigrants' Rights and Access to Justice Clinic and the Walter Leitner International Human Rights Clinic, and interned with Human Rights First's Refugee Protection Program.
 After law school, Corina interned with the Legal Resources Centre in Accra, Ghana, and conducted field research on women's access to land in Ghana.
 In addition to English, Corina speaks both Romanian and French fluently.

 Corina is admitted to practice law in New York and the United States District Court for the Southern District of New York.

 Jessica is a staff attorney and has been practicing immigration law at ICLC since 2012.
 She has provided consultations to and represented more than one-thousand immigrants in a myriad of both affirmative filings and removal proceedings, specializing in family-based and humanitarian relief.
 Jessica’s passion in immigration law and immigrants’ rights stems from her previous work experience at the U.N.
 High Commissioner for Refugees in Jerusalem.
-Jessica regularly makes legal presentations to community associations and organizations in the New York area.
+Jessica regularly provides legal presentations to community associations and organizations in the New York area.
 She speaks conversational Hebrew.